tonypdmtr/68hc08/asm8.md

 * Very small (few lines) and obvious purpose subroutines usually have no spaces between instructions.
 * Regular subroutines separate each block of related assembly language instructions with a single blank line, or a dotted comment line (see earlier).
 * Segments are used to separate object code into distinct areas.
 Segment `#RAM` is used for zero-page RAM variables that may need `B[R]SET` or `B[R]CLR` instruction access.
 Segment `#XRAM` is used for all other variables.
 Segment `#ROM` is used for normal code.
 Segment `#VECTORS` is used for vector definitions.
-* File inclusion is done primarily with the `#Uses` directive.  `#Include` is only used only when the same file must be included more than once (where `#Uses` would fail by design), or when we need to be sure the inclusion point is at the `#Include` directive (since a `#Uses` may have already included the file at some earlier point).
+* File inclusion is done primarily with the `#Uses` directive.  `#Include` is only used when the same file must be included more than once (where `#Uses` would fail by design), or when we need to be sure the inclusion point is at the `#Include` directive (since a `#Uses` may have already included the file at some earlier point).
 * All file inclusion paths are relative and depend on the assembler's default include path search.
 Specifically, they are first relative to the current file being assembled, then to the main file of the current assembly, and finally to the root file (filename `_asm_`) if one exists.
-* Ad-hoc `?` macros are used sparingly to simplify repeated sequential coding of complicated expressions or coding patterns.
+* Ad-hoc `?` macros are used extensively to simplify repeated sequential coding of complicated expressions or coding patterns.
 * Hungarian notation is never used.

 Some of the above points in a bit more detail...